Moshes-Abraham/clasp-wiki/Building-Clasp-MPS.md

 To reproduce the bug in Clasp do the following:

-First build the latest version of clasp using the mps-dev branch:
+There is a new dependency for Clasp, so you need to grab this first:
 ```
-git pull origin mps-dev
-git checkout mps-dev
+sudo apt-get install sbcl
 ```

-Build clasp the regular way using:
+Then pull and build the latest version of clasp using the mps-dev branch:

 ```
+clasp$ git pull origin mps-dev
+clasp$ git checkout mps-dev
 clasp$ make clean; make
 ```

 To build the release and debug versions of MPS clasp use: